 4. Explore Infinity

 If you are looking to do something completely different, check out Infinity Attraction.
 This mirror and sensory maze is filled with funky music, dazzling lights, sound effects, and mirror illusions.
 It’s like a super fun carnival maze but way more interactive and high-tech, with 20 different rooms to explore.
-It’s a good activity to do with kids.
-Admission is 28.90 AUD.
+You’ll have a multi-sensory experience with different aromas and soundscapes.
+It’s a good activity to do with kids, and it takes about thirty minutes to make your way through the entire maze.
+Admission is 30.90 AUD.

 5. Check out the Currumbin Valley rock pools